Wayne County Airport (Ohio)

-Wayne County Airport is a public airport located six miles (10 km) northeast of the central business district of Wooster, a city in Wayne County, Ohio, United States.
+Wayne County Airport (Note: The airport formerly used the FAA location identifiers MFO and OTR.) is a public airport located six miles (10 km) northeast of the central business district of Wooster, a city in Wayne County, Ohio, United States.
 It is owned by Wayne County.
 Prior to the Wayne County Airport's construction sometime after 1972, the city of Wooster was served by Wooster Municipal Airport 3 miles southwest of the current Wayne County Airport.

 Air ambulance services, flight instruction, and aircraft rental are all available at the airport.

+History

+The airport authority announced in October 1966 that it would begin evaluating potential sites.
+A 325 acre site near Smithville had been selected by late December.
+Construction on the airport, including a 4,350 ft runway, began in late July 1967.
+By late August 1968, runway paving was nearly finished and a new hangar had been built.
+Although the formal dedication did not occur until 30 August 1970, the airport opened 1 November 1968.
+It replaced the earlier Wooster Municipal Airport, with the fixed-base operator there, Aerodynamics, Inc., moving to the new location.

+By early November 1987, a fixed-base operator called Mid Ohio Aviation was located at the airport.

+The airport operator asked for financial assistance to remove underground fuel tanks in 1998.

+A LifeFlight medical helicopter was based at the airport by late October 2010.

 Facilities and aircraft

 Wayne County Airport covers an area of 331 acre and contains one asphalt paved runway (10/28) measuring 5,190 x 100 ft (1,582 x 30 m).

 The airport has a fixed-base operator that sells both avgas and jet fuel.
 It offers services such as oxygen, catering, hangars, and courtesy and rental cars; it also offers amenities such as WiFi, conference rooms, pilot supplies, a crew lounge, snooze rooms, showers, and televisions.

 For the 12-month period ending September 16, 2022, the airport had 18,300 aircraft operations, an average of 50 per day: 98% general aviation, 1% air taxi and <1% military.
 In September 2022, there were 48 aircraft based at this airport: 35 single-engine, 3 multi-engine, 5 jet and 5 helicopter.